Photo Courtesy of Flickr

 Information found on the FDA’s website states that in June 2009, Congress passed a bill, signed by President Barack Obama, allowing the FDA to regulate the distribution, marketing and manufacturing of tobacco products, including electronic cigarettes.

 E-cigarette distributors now have to label all of their vaping liquids with health warnings, along with charging consumers to try new flavors in stores, making free samples prohibited.
 Further regulations require vapor stores to verify an official form of identification to make sure no one under the age of 18 can gain access to the tobacco product.
 You don’t only have to visit stores in order to purchase new vaping flavours.
 You can do this through the comfort of your own home.
 With companies like trulieve, purchasing vape cartridges has never been so easy, especially for medical marijuana users.
+Which brings me to my next point; it’s important to note that not all vaping cartridges are a health hazard; they vary so much in terms of ingredients, and companies like CBDFX focus on producing cartridges that help with poor health conditions rather than contribute to them.
+Try these CBDFX promo codes and give them a go to see if they could help you.
+However, that said, it is important that we have some regulation in the vaping market so we can correctly identify what is and isn’t safe.

 The FDA also requires all e-cigarette related products that were not on the market as of February 15, 2016, “to show that products meet the applicable public health standard set by the law,” according to the FDA’s website.